Make an inquiry

 On paper, it may look like you have incredible earnings, right?
 But if payments slow down or expenses rise, you'll find yourself in a bind.

-For example, if you have a lot of customers who pay late, this could lead to a lack of finance in a given period.
+For example, if you have a lot of customers who pay late, this could lead to lack of finance in a given period.

 At the same time, regular cash flow monitoring can help you deal with such situations in a timely manner.